cerner/fhir.cerner.com/content/authorization/openid-connect.md

 The subject value of the identity assertion corresponds to the user identifier asserted by the authentication system being used, locally unique within context of the "issuer".
-This value may be a user's username, or could be an opaque identifier, such as a UUID.
+This value may be a user's username, or could be an opaque identifier (such as a UUID), depending on the tenant's identity strategy.
 Both the issuer and subject value combined constitute a globally-unique identifier for the authenticated user.